IRS Provides Instructions on Certification Process for Work Opportunity Tax Credit

 What Are the Benefits of the WOTC?

-- Decreases an employer’s federal income tax liability per employee hired
+- Reduces the cost of doing business by decreasing an employer's federal income tax liability per employee hired.

-- Does not limit the number of individuals a business can hire to qualify for the tax credit
+- Does not limit the number of individuals a business can hire to qualify for the tax credit.

 - Qualified veterans, including certain unemployed and disabled veterans